Updated: Apr 29

 The Hepatitis B virus, responsible for most chronic inflammation of liver and liver cancer, is also transmitted sexually as HIV.
 The majority of Hepatitis B infections among young patients are attributable to unprotected sexual intercourse.

 Individuals whose gender identity doesn’t match their sex assigned at birth are particularly facing additional health consequences, such as:

 Victimization, in the form of dating violence including psychological, physical, and sexual aggression.
 Violence is more common in sexual minoritized and gender-diverse youth and teens engaging in other risk activities (e.g., drug and alcohol use)

 Abuse, bullying, sexual harassment, and sometimes mental health problems such as depression, anxiety, and disordered eating behaviors are more common in sexual minoritized teens and youth.
 All those serve as a trigger for substance use and unprotected sex.

-One simple recommendation is to avoid all of the above: use contraceptives and protection (such as condoms) if you do not plan to have a child!
+One simple recommendation to avoid all of the above: use contraceptives and protection (such as condoms) if you do not plan to have a child!
 It protects you against unwanted pregnancies and against dangerous infections that spread through sexual activity.